 In addition to all of that, Lori also makes time for playing and creating with others in small groups.
 In recent years she has made chamber music with Yo-Yo Ma, Joseph Silverstein, Sara Sant’Ambrogio, Jamie Parker, Joe Macerollo, Oliver Schroer, Mark Fewer, Robert Cram, Etsuko Kimura, Camille Watts, with singers Patricia O’Callaghan, Monica Wicher and Julie Nesrallah and Feist.
 She also plays in the Four Seasons Harp Quartet, and in her duo with Jennifer Swartz.

 Lori has one solo recording, Prelude, and a harp duo recording, The Garden of Peacocks.
 She is married and lives in Toronto.

 Lori has been a member of the orchestra for 24 years and in addition to playing percussion, also does property management part-time, for her own properties as well as for a small investment company.
 She plans to begin courses this fall in order to become accredited in this field.

 Lori also enjoys gardening and has a certificate in gardening and landscaping.
 Her husband, Peter, is now the Vice-Principal at Chalmers Public School in Cambridge and is also the music director for the Cambridge Girls Choir, and is organist for St. Paul's Lutheran Church in Guelph.
-Daughters Annika and Carly are starting grades 12 and 10 and Malcolm is going into grade 2.

 Ron Brown, Principal